rsrulloda/CS-230-Group-5/README.md

 C. External opportunitest that exist <br />
-Co-marketing: <br /> (will add more later) will work great with glasses type of technology, work with toy companies, and phone manufacturers.
+Co-marketing: <br /> (will add more later) will work great with glasses type of technology, work with toy companies, and phone manufacturers. <br />
-It will provide a clear vision for some buiding or housing design company, where they can break their projects to small part, spin it around to see their architecture.
+It will provide a clear vision for some buiding or housing design company, where they can break their projects to small part, spin it around to see their architecture. <br />
 For teenager age, our company can combine this kind of technology with Facebook glasses.
-Provide a signicant users'experiences.
+Provide a signicant users'experiences. <br />

 Funding opportunites: <br />